Easyjet bucks industry trend with sales uplift

 EasyJet's European peers have struggled to overcome high oil prices and sluggish demand in recent months, with low-cost airlines expected to pick up more business as struggling European consumers trade down.

-German group Lufthansa (LHAG.DE) and Air France-KLM (AIRF.PA) have cut profit forecasts after being battered by fuel costs and slashed plans to expand in 2012.
+German group Lufthansa and Air France-KLM have cut profit forecasts after being battered by fuel costs and slashed plans to expand in 2012.

 Industry body IATA recently said it expected airlines to suffer this year due to waning consumer confidence, sluggish international trade and high fuel prices.